 Religious Education Policy Guidance

 The Religious Education policy can be downloaded from the Policies section of the Board's website.

 Support for Religious Education Subject Leaders and Heads of Department

-To keep RE departments abreast of events, termly newsletters are published for schools.
-Latest copies of the REflections newsletter are available to download from the login area.
+To keep RE colleagues abreast of events, regular email updates to Secondary Heads of Department and termly newsletters to Primary RE Subject Leaders are published for schools.
+The latest copies of the Primary REflections newsletter are available to download from the login area.